 End Sub

 Let’s say, we have a dataset that contains information about several sales representatives of the Armani group.
-The Name of the sales representatives, their Identification Number, type of products, and the revenue earned by the sales representatives are given in columns B, C, D, and E respectively.
+The Name of the sales representatives, their Identification Number, the type of products, and the revenue earned by the sales representatives are given in columns B, C, D, and E respectively.
 From our dataset, we will change the font color using VBA Code.
-To do that, we will apply the Color Constants, RGB Command, and Color Index Command in VBA Code.
+To do that, we will apply the color constants, RGB command, and Color Index command in VBA codes.
 Here’s an overview of the dataset for today’s task.

-1. Use Color Constants in VBA Code to Change Font Color in Excel
+1. Using Color Constants in VBA Code to Change Font Color in Excel

 Now I’ll show how to change font color by using a simple VBA code with the color constants command.
-It’s very helpful for some particular moments.
-There are eight types of color constants that you can use in your VBA Code.
+There are eight types of color constants that you can use in your VBA code.
 They are:

 - vbRed: Red